5weggeman/hifi-gan-laughnet/README.md

 Mel-spectrogram error during training with V1 generator.<br>
 ![Mel-spectrogram error](./MSE.png)

 The Mel-spectrogram error decreases normally and then seems to be steady.
-Although this isn't really improving it'S at least not getting worse.
+Although this isn't really improving it's at least not getting worse.
 The same holds for the validation mel-spectrogram error:

 Validation mel-spectrogram error during training with V1 generator.<br>